"Nikola, A1213pokl, bAse730onE."

 Write a module that enables the robots to easily recall their passwords through codes when they return home.

-The cipher grille and the ciphered password are represented as an array (tuple) of strings.
+The cipher grille and the ciphered password are represented as an array (a tuple) of strings.

 A cipher grille and a ciphered password as a tuples of strings.